Loading Story Media: 100%

 “Thanks guys for getting things going for us... they need the unions.”

-PRODUCED BY: Christine Walley, Chris Boebel
+PRODUCED BY: Chris Walley, Chris Boebel

 CREATIVE DIRECTOR & UI/UX DESIGNER: Jeff Soyk

-PROJECT MANAGERS: Christine Walley, Jeff Soyk
+PROJECT MANAGERS: Chris Walley, Jeff Soyk

-RESEARCH: Christine Walley, Rod Sellers
+RESEARCH: Chris Walley, Rod Sellers

 PROJECT ARCHIVIST: Derek Potts

-FRONT END DEVELOPER: Jeff Soyk
+FRONT-END DEVELOPER: Jeff Soyk

 OPENING AND CLOSING VIDEOS: Chris Boebel